 Fee-simple is the outright purchase or donation of the land.
 The landowner sells or donates all rights, title and interest in the property to the land trust, and the land trust takes responsibility for the management of the property and the protection of its conservation values in perpetuity.

 Landowners who live on the property may choose to exclude their home and surrounding property as a “residential envelope” from the donation.
-Another option is to establish a “reserved life estate” when the landowner will continuing living on and using their donated land for their lifetime.
+Another option is to establish a “reserved life estate” when the landowner will continue living on and using their donated land for their lifetime.
 A landowner may also choose to donate their land through a trust agreement with the land trust named as beneficiary.

 A conservation easement is a legal agreement between the landowner and the land trust that limits certain mutually agreed upon uses of the land in order to protect its conservation values.
 An easement may apply to all or a portion of the property and need not require public access.
 The landowner continues to own and use their land and they can sell it or pass it on to their heirs.
 The terms of the conservation easement stay with the deed and are upheld by the land trust in perpetuity.